Leo-Malay/Cybersecurity-Quick-Notes/docs/ctf/overthewire/bandit.md

 ## Level 27

-**Goal:** There is a git repository at ssh://bandit27-git@localhost/home/bandit27-git/repo via the port 2220.
-The password for the user bandit27-git is the same as for the user bandit27.
+**Goal:** There is a git repository at `ssh://bandit27-git@localhost/home/bandit27-git/repo` via the port `2220`.
+The password for the user `bandit27-git` is the same as for the user `bandit27`.
 Clone the repository and find the password for the next level.

-For this we just need to clone the repo nothing else.
-The only trick here is that how will you pass the port in the git url.
+For this level, the task was simply to clone the repository.
+The key detail was how to specify the SSH port within the Git URL.

 ```bash
 mktemp -d